 Sales tax applies to each transaction.
 For patrons that pay per thing, if they are in a location that requires sales tax, and the thing you offer is taxable in their location, they will find sales tax applied to each monthly transaction where you posted a ‘thing’ during that month and the patron paid for it.

 What are the new advanced tax settings and how will they save patrons money?

 Our advanced tax settings will allow you to provide more detail on exactly what you are offering in your tiers, and give us guidance on how much those benefits are worth for sales tax purposes.
 If we have that level of detail from creators, we’ll be able to apply sales tax to just the portion of the pledge that should be taxed per patron, in locations where tax laws allow us to do so.

 For example, imagine you have a $5 patron in California.
 In the $5 tier, there are three benefits and only one of those is taxable in California.
 California tax laws will allow us to charge sales tax on a portion of that $5 rather than the entire amount if we know what percentage of the $5 each benefit is worth.
-So for that patron in CA, it could save them 30 cents or so in sales tax.

-Is there a way I can find how much sales tax is being collected from my patrons?
+Is there a way I can find out how much sales tax is being collected from my patrons?

 Sales Tax FAQs for Australian creators and patrons

 Should patrons in Australia that support a creator in Australia be charged GST?